 That glorious machine in your kitchen that cleans dishes does in fact need to be cleaned itself.

-Remove the bottom dish rack.
+- Clear the drain: Remove the bottom dish rack.
 Inspect the dishwasher drain, removing any gunk or food caught there.
 This will improve drainage, increase cleaning efficiency and prevent damage to the dishwasher.

-Start with an empty dishwasher.
+- Clean the dishwasher with vinegar: Start with an empty dishwasher.
 Place a cup of white vinegar in a dishwasher-safe container on the upper rack of the machine.
 Run the dishwasher through a hot-water cycle.
 This will wash away grease and grime and remove musty odors, too.

-Sprinkle one cup of baking soda across the bottom of the dishwasher.
+- Baking soda rinse: Sprinkle one cup of baking soda across the bottom of the dishwasher.
 Run a short, hot water cycle.
 The dishwasher will be fresh-smelling and have a brightened, stain-free interior.

 This article was originally published on April 28, 2015 on TODAY.